wearetheframers/frame-core-wip/README.md

    - The `Agency` manages task prioritization and execution within each Workflow.

 5. **Task Execution and Learning**
+   - Tasks are executed using the `ExecutionContext`, which provides access to necessary services.
+   - The `ExecutionContext` includes the LLM service, memory service, and EQ service.
    - Tasks are executed, updating the Framer's memory and potentially its emotional state.
    - Key information and experiences are stored in long-term and core memory for future use.